Beirut and Beyond – A 7-Day Lebanon Travel Guide

 Jeita Grotto

 Because I was one of the first ones in, I enjoyed a quiet, cool and peaceful walk through the cave and formations.
-As I left, a larger group came in and their loud chatters echoed throughout the cave.
+As I left, a larger group came in and their loud chatter echoed throughout the cave.
 I felt happy to have had a quiet moment earlier with other respectful tourists.

 After seeing the upper grotto, I rode the shuttle a short way down to the lower one, which was just as impressive as the first.
 Instead of a walkway, this grotto is accessible via a serene boat ride along an underground river.